Quill-Learning/AgenticAI-and-Fabric/LabDemo002-Refined.md

 ## Task 2: *(Instructor-Led Demonstration)* Create a Microsoft Foundry Agent Connected to Fabric

-**⚠️ Note to students:** This task is performed by the **instructor** as a demonstration. **You will not create the agent yourself.** Instead, pay attention to how it’s set up, because you’ll use the provided agent details in later tasks.
-The instructor will provide you with any information you need (like an agent name, an ID, or an endpoint to call) after this demo.
+**⚠️ Note to students (live lab):** This task is usually demonstrated by the instructor so the class can move quickly and avoid per-student setup of models/permissions.
+If you want to repeat the lab later in your own tenant, you can follow these same steps to create the agent yourself.

 **Why?** We want an AI agent that can answer questions about our data.
 Microsoft Foundry is a platform where we can create such an agent backed by a large language model (LLM) (e.g., GPT-4).
 We will configure the agent with: